spudtrooper/spudtrooper.github.io/articles/fromcurltogo/index.md

 to produce `playground.go` with a `main()` function that makes the exact curl request in Go [[example](#example-goutil-output)].

-So intead of iterating on the curl command as text, you can iterate on it as structured data in the `// Data` section of the generated code.
+Instead of iterating on the curl command as text, you can iterate on it as structured data in the `// Data` section of the generated code.
 Some benefits:

 * URL encoded values are decoded and placed inside `url.QueryEscape()` calls, so you can edit the decoded value
-* Headers, URL params, and body values are typed
+* Headers, URL params, and body values are typed rather than all strings
 * Cookies are pulled out explicitly
 * If the body of the request is JSON insteaded of URL encoded params, you can pass `--curl_body_struct` to `goutil` and we will generate a struct and instead of the struct, and serlialize this into the body string.
-So, instead of editing a serialized string of JSON, you edit the Go object. e.g.
+So, instead of editing a serialized string of JSON, you edit the Go object. e.g. instead of:

+    ```go
+    body := `{"query":"some string","num":3}`
+    ```

-    Instead of `body := '{"query":"some string","num":3}'` we would generate:
+  we would generate:

+    ```go
     type Body struct {
       Query string `json:"query"`
       Num   int    `json:"num"`
     }
     bodyObject := Body{
       Query: "some string",
       Num:   3,
     }
-      j, err := request.JSONMarshal(bodyObject)
-      check.Err(err)
-      body = string(j)
+    body := string(request.MustJSONMarshal(bodyObject))
+    ```

     and you would edit `bodyObject` directly.